blindfuchskatz/bank_account_monitor/README.md

 ### *Execute Bank Account Monitor*

-First, you need to place a bank statement file in the [analyze](./analyze/) directory.
-Next, you need to create a sorting rules file and also place it in the [analyze](./analyze/) directory.
+To execute the Bank Account Monitor we need the to place the following files in the [analyze](./analyze/) directory.

+1. bank account statement file
+2. sort rule file
+3. configuration file

+It is assumed that the bank account statement file is provided by the user.
+Check the release notes in the git tags which banks are supported.

+The following section describe how to create the sort rule and configuration file.

 #### Creating a sort rule file